Radical right (United States): Current size

+Soon after the assassination of Charlie Kirk, U.S. President Trump claimed that "the radicals on the left are the problem" with political violence.
+Opinion editors, as well as both far-right commentators and Trump critics, have compared Charlie Kirk's killing to the Reichstag fire—the 1933 arson of the German parliament building that Hitler used as a pretext to suspend civil liberties and prosecute political opposition—some calling Kirk's killing Trump's "Reichstag fire moment".
+How Democracies Die author, professor Steven Levitsky, said that exploiting Charlie Kirk's killing to justify unleashing attacks on critics is "page one of the authoritarian playbook".

 Social structure

 Sociologists Lipset and Raab were focused on who joined these movements and how they evolved.
 They saw the development of radical right-wing groups as occurring in three stages.
 In the first stage certain groups came under strain because of a loss or threatened loss of power and/or status.
 In the second stage they theorize about what has led to this threat.
 In the third stage they identify people and groups whom they consider to be responsible.
 A successful radical right-wing group would be able to combine the anxieties of both elites and masses.
 European immigration for example threatened the elites because immigrants brought socialism and radicalism, while for the masses the threat came from their Catholicism.
 The main elements are low democratic restraint, having more of a stake in the past than the present and laissez-faire economics.
 The emphasis is on preserving social rather than economic status.
 The main population attracted are lower-educated, lower-income and lower-occupational strata.
 They were seen as having a lower commitment to democracy, instead having loyalty to groups, institutions and systems.

 However, some scholars reject Lipset and Raab's analysis.
 James Aho, for example, says that the way individuals join right-wing groups is no different from how they join other types of groups.
 They are influenced by recruiters and join because they believe the goals promoted by the group are of value to them and find personal value in belonging to the group.
 Several scholars, including Sara Diamond and Chip Berlet, reject the theory that membership in the radical right is driven by emotionality and irrationality and see them as similar to other political movements.
 John George and Laird Wilcox see the psychological claims in Lipset and Raab's approach as "dehumanizing" of members of the radical right.
 They claim that the same description of members of the radical right is also true of many people within the political mainstream.